Koenkk/zigbee2mqtt.io/docs/guide/configuration/devices-groups.md

 e.g. `action: rotate_left` and `action: rotate_stop`)

 **`throttle`**
-Throttle messages of this device.
-When setting e.g. `throttle: 10` the first message from device is accepted but all other messages in next 10 seconds will be ignored.
-Be carefull when using this option, unlike debounce that can ignore some attributes this will drop entire message.
+Throttle processing of messages from this device.
+When setting e.g. `throttle: 10` the first message from the device is processed but all other messages within the next 10 seconds are ignored.
+Be careful when using this option, unlike `debounce` that can ignore some attributes, this will drop the entire message.

-For now this option will only work when debounce is disabled.
+`debounce` option has priority over `throttle`; if both are present for one device, only `debounce` will have any effect.

 This is handy for some sensor devices that keep sending messages each second, e.g. 'TS0601_air_quality_sensor', even without considerable changes of values, like some water level sensors and ambient sensors.